deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/internal-working.md

 # Internal Working

-Here is the sequenceof steps necessary to successfully create, index, or delete a document on both the primary and any replica shards:
+Here is the sequence of steps necessary to successfully create, index, or delete a document on both the primary and any replica shards:

 1. The client sends a create, index, or delete request toNode 1.

-2. The node uses the document's_idto determine that the document belongs to shard0.
-It forwards the request toNode 3, where the primary copy of shard0is currently allocated.
+2. The node uses the document's `_id` to determine that the document belongs to shard0.
+It forwards the request to Node 3, where the primary copy of shard0is currently allocated.

-3. Node 3executes the request on the primary shard.
-If it is successful, it forwards the request in parallel to the replica shards onNode 1andNode 2.
-Once all of the replica shards report success, Node 3reports success to the coordinating node, which reports success to the client.
+3. Node 3 executes the request on the primary shard.
+If it is successful, it forwards the request in parallel to the replica shards onNode 1 and Node 2.
+Once all of the replica shards report success, Node 3 reports success to the coordinating node, which reports success to the client.

 By the time the client receives a successful response, the document change has been executed on the primary shard and on all replica shards.
 Your change is safe.